nighthawkcoders/nighthawk_csa/README.md

 </details>

-## Java service configuration
+## Prepare Java Applet for Internet access
 <details>
-  <summary>Establish a service to enable Java Applet to always run!</summary>
+  <summary>Establish a service to enable Java Applet to always run on Server!</summary>
 To run and start application automatically it will require a the JAR file from previous step to run from a .service file.
 In this service file we are providing details of the java runtime service:
 * start after “network.target” has been started